Portuguese-style bullfighting: Corridas de touros

 Most Portuguese bullfights (corridas de touros) are held in two phases: the spectacle of the cavaleiro, followed by the pega.
 In Portugal, the main stars of bullfighting are the cavaleiros, as opposed to Spain, where the matadores are the most prominent bullfighters.
 Nevertheless, bullfights with matadores are frequent, notably with Portuguese matadores who practice their trade in Spain and who, when in Portugal, replace the sword in their final strike with a bandarilha, a small type of spear.
 Examples of famous Portuguese matadores are Vítor Mendes and Pedrito de Portugal.

 The spectacle starts with the cavaleiro, a horseman on a Lusitano specially trained for the fights, fighting the bull from horseback.
 The purpose of this fight is to stab three or four bandeirilhas in the back of the bull.

 In the second stage, called the pega, the forcados, a group of eight men, challenge the bull directly without any protection or weapon of defense.
 The front man provokes the bull into a charge to perform a pega de cara or pega de caras (face catch).
 The front man secures the animal's head and is quickly aided by his fellows who surround and secure the animal until he is subdued.
-Many people who watch Portuguese-style bullfights in the United States use the term, "suicide squad", to refer to this group of eight men.

 The bull is not killed, at the end of the corrida, leading oxen are let into the arena and two campinos on foot herd the bull along them back to its pen.
 After the fight the bull may be either killed by a professional butcher or, after a good performance, restored to health and released to pasture for breeding.
 Nevertheless, tradition was so strong at the small frontier town of Barrancos, where the bull was illegally killed, that the government was forced to relent and permit the town to follow its ancient matador tradition and kill the bull.